Projects

 String Quartet No. 1 in D Major — String Quartet No. 2 in C Major — String Quartet No. 3 in G Major

-Britten’s music has always felt very personal to us for reasons difficult to explain.
+Britten’s music has always felt very personal to us.
 His music has the ability to transport us to an otherworldly and spiritual place, safe from the trepidations of war, political turmoil, and injustice.
-(Britten himself was a pacifist and a conscientious objector.)
+Britten himself was a pacifist and a conscientious objector.
 At the same time, his music also channels the most raw and unfiltered of human emotion, and it allows us to express feelings of fear, loneliness, nostalgia, or sorrow in the most vulnerable but cathartic of ways.
-We will be performing Britten’s three string quartets throughout the course of the upcoming season, pairing them with pieces that relate closely to his life, compositional process, and inspirations.
+In this modern world, Britten’s music brings us solace and understanding as we navigate our lives as both musicians and members of our global society.
+We will be performing and recording Britten’s three string quartets throughout the course of the upcoming season, pairing them with pieces that relate closely to his life, compositional process, and inspirations.
+We appreciate any and all support in this journey - we welcome opportunities to perform programs from our Britten project, as well as donations to help us with recording our first album dedicated to this project.